Get insider access

 Value for price beaten by

-The LG UQ9000, also known as the UQ90, is an entry-level 4k TV released as part of LG's 2022 TV lineup.
-It's the highest-end budget model, sitting below the LG NANO75 2022 and above the LG UQ8000.
-There's no direct predecessor to this model, but it's very similar to the 2021 LG UP8000.
-Compared to LG's higher-end models, it's pretty bare, as it lacks any advanced gaming features and doesn't support Dolby Vision or HDR10+.
-Even though it's an entry-level model, it still runs the 2022 version of LG's proprietary webOS smart interface, which has a few notable improvements and runs quickly, and it comes with LG's popular Magic Remote.
+The LG UQ9000 is an entry-level 4k TV released as part of LG's 2022 TV lineup.
+It's their highest-end budget model, sitting below the LG NANO75 2022 and above the LG UQ8000.
+There's no direct predecessor to this model, but it's very similar to the 2021 LG UP8000 and has been succeeded by the LG UR9000 in 2023.
+It's pretty bare compared to LG's higher-end models, as it lacks any advanced gaming features and doesn't support Dolby Vision or HDR10+.
+It runs the 2022 version of LG's proprietary webOS smart interface, which runs well and has a few notable improvements over the 2021 version, and it comes with LG's popular Magic Remote.
+It's available in many sizes, from 43 to 75 inches.

 Our Verdict

-The LG UQ90 is a mediocre TV overall.
+The LG UQ9000 is a mediocre TV overall.
 It's best suited for watching shows or movies in a moderately lit room, as it can't handle a lot of glare due to its limited peak brightness.
 It's sub-par for use in a dark room, as it has a low contrast ratio, mediocre black uniformity, and no local dimming feature.
-It has low input lag for a responsive gaming experience, but there are no advanced gaming features like variable refresh rate support.
-Finally, it's good overall for use as a PC monitor, and it can display chroma 4:4:4 properly, but some uniformity issues are distracting when browsing the web.
+It has low input lag for a responsive gaming experience, but there are no advanced gaming features like variable refresh rate (VRR) support.
+Finally, it's good overall for use as a PC monitor, and it can display chroma 4:4:4 properly, but it has some distracting uniformity issues.

 Pros

-• Image remains accurate at a moderate viewing angle.
+• Image remains consistent at a moderate viewing angle.

 • Great selection of streaming apps.